wpaulberry/wpaulberry.github.com/index.md

 <img src="/assets/img/profile/faceprofile_sm.jpg" style="float:right;" class="mr12 border border--gray border--2"/>

-## Paul Berry, Future DDS.
+## Paul Berry - DDS Candidate 2019

-This is where you can write a bit more about what you want people to see on the front page.
+I'm a 2nd year student at the University of Colorado School of Dental Medicine.
+This is where I post occasionally about my experiences in Dental School.

 - list
-- more list

-> blockquote
+> B

-the layout of this front page just requires some more content and then we can push things around.
+More text.